 A set of authentication data depending on Authentication Method. e.g Basic authentication method stores the couple of user/password.

 A specific method used to get authenticated.
 Each method has its own protocol used to gain the authenticated level.
 Each method is implemented as shared library loaded dynamically during QGIS authentication infrastructure init.

-This class takes care of the user interaction: by asking to set master password or by transparently using it to access crypted stored info.
+This class takes care of the user interaction: by asking to set a master password or by transparently using it to access encrypted stored information.

 The following snippet gives an example to set master password to open the access to the authentication settings.
 Code comments are important to understand the snippet.

 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 20 21 22 23 24